AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 The test should should be run, via ``make check``, before submitting a pull request.

-In addition, the ``IlmImfFuzzTest`` project validates the library by feeding it corrupted input data.
+In addition, the ``OpenEXRFuzzTest`` project validates the library by feeding it corrupted input data.
 This test is time-consuming (possible over 24 hours), so it will only be run occasionally, but it must succeed before a release is made.